ARTICLES

 Plastic and Other Waste

-About 100,000 tons of plastic is produced for the floriculture industry each year, of which only about 30 tons is recycled.
-Plastic film, plastic pots, plastic labels, plastic packaging, floral foam – ironically, the industry is awash in the artificial.
-And that’s to say nothing of the waste from flowers that die in transit, arrive damaged or die uns If you’re a florist who’s considering stepping away from floral foam, know that there’s some research proving that flowers absorb more water when placed in water containing a floral preservative than when placed in foam.
-How do we minimize waste?
+And that’s to say nothing of the waste from flowers that die in transit or arrive damaged.
+If you’re a florist who’s considering stepping away from floral foam, know that there’s some research proving that flowers absorb more water when placed in water containing a floral preservative than when placed in foam.
+How do we minimize waste in this case?

-1. Compost your biomass waste.
+1. Compost biomass waste.

 2. Create more potted and reusable arrangements.